twagar11/ansible-labs/4-playbooks-and-roles.md

 ## Comparing playbooks and ad hoc tasks

-Let\'s develop a practical example---suppose you want to install Apache.
+Let\'s develop a practical example -- suppose you want to install Apache.
 There are a number of steps involved even if the default configuration is sufficient (which is unlikely, but for now, we\'ll keep the example simple).
 If you were to perform the basic installation by hand, you would need to install the package, open up the firewall, and